allianceauth/allianceauth/docs/installation/services/permissions.md

 ### Disabling user accounts

 When you unset a user as active in the admin panel, all of that users service accounts will be immediately disabled or removed.
-This is due to the built in behaviour of Djangos permissions system, which will return False for all permissions if a users account is disabled, regardless of their actual permissions state.
+This is due to the built in behaviour of the Django permissions system, which will return False for all permissions if a users account is disabled, regardless of their actual permissions state.